AcalaNetwork/hardhat-tutorials/README.md

 predeployed ERC20 tokens present in the Acala EVM+.
 It uses the `ADDRESS` utility, which serves as an automatic getter of the precompiled smart contract addresses, so we don't have to seach for them in the documentation and hardcode them into our project.

+6. [DEX](./DEX/README.md): This tutorial utilizes the predeployed `DEX` smart contract to swap the ERC20 tokens of the  predeployed `Token` smart contracts, which we instantitate with the help of the `ADDRESS` utility.